sohail77/Restaurant-Referral/README.md

 **Models in our project**

-In our project we have placed all the model classes in a subdirectory named "Models" so that they are easily understandable.
-Our model classes represents the data that we are fetching from the website.
+In our project, we have placed all the model classes in a subdirectory named "Models" so that they are easily understandable.
+Our model classes represent the data that we are fetching from the website.
 For example, all the information that we require from the restaurant is represented in the "RestaurantModel" class.
 Another example will be all the information that a coupon will contain is represented using a "CouponModel" class.

 **View**